lecaillon/Evolve.Doc/content/concepts/_index.md

 | 2 | 0 | 1.0.0.0 | create table calendrier and constraints | V1_0_0_0__create_table_calendrier_and_constraints.sql | D4AAF08FBF70D3B327A9A3D3B4E0E21A | sa | 22/02/2018 20:45:15 | True |
 | 3 | 0 | 1.0.0.1 | create triggers | V1_0_0_1__create_triggers.sql | A4AA367C92B99C56E881324726882B9B | sa | 22/02/2018 20:45:16 | True |

+<i class="fa fa-hand-o-right"></i> The `type` column is used to identify which type of metadata is stored:

+- 0: migration
+- 1: new shema.
+Used by Evolve to save that it created the schema and thus can **drop** it if `Evolve.Command = "erase"`.
+- 2: empty schema.
+Used by Evolve to save that the schema was empty before it applied the first migration and thus can **erase** it if `Evolve.Command = "erase"`.
+- 3: start version.
+Used by Evolve to store the version from which to take migrations (cf. `Evolve.StartVersion`).

 ### MSBuild task